GLOBAL MARKETS-Asia shares rally as U.S. job data revive risk appetite

 U.S. officials on Sunday defended Trump’s decision, saying the move was not just for show and not a gift to Pyongyang.

-“Now the US is back to goldilocks at least for now, the tariffs are less severe, and Kim and Trump are to meet,” said Shane Oliver, Sydney-based chief economist at AMP.

-“We still expect more volatility this year as many of these issues have further go run, but the broad trend in shares likely remains up.”

-The mix of brisk U.S. economic growth and restrained inflation was a positive one for most commodities.
+The mix of brisk U.S. economic growth and restrained inflation was a positive one for most commodities, with industrial metals and oil performing well.